Intereconomics is a platform for economic and social policy debates in Europe.

 - Letter from America: A US economist provides analysis of transatlantic economic issues (1300 words)

-A vast range of economic research creates input for economic policy at the national and – increasingly – at the EU level.
+A vast range of economic research creates input for economic policy at the national and EU levels.
 Intereconomics aims at stimulating debates on economic policy issues and offers a platform for the publication of policy relevant aspects of economic research.
-It thus provides up-to-date information for policymakers and supports the exchange of ideas for the improvement of policy approaches.
+It provides up-to-date information for policymakers and supports the exchange of ideas for the improvement of policy approaches.

 As a journal that contributes to ongoing debates, Intereconomics puts high priority on the timeliness of articles, which implies short production times.
 Articles are thoroughly reviewed and edited by the editorial team of the journal.